Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 ttt_vampire_prime_death_mode                0       // What to do when the prime vampire(s) (e.g. playters who spawn as vampires originally) are killed.
 0 - Do nothing.
 1 - Kill all vampire thralls (non-prime vampires).
-2 - Revert all vampire thralls (non-prime vampires) to their original role ttt_vampire_prime_only_convert              1       // Whether only prime vampires (e.g. players who spawn as vampire originally) are allowed to convert other players ttt_vampire_kill_credits                    1       // Whether the vampire receives credits when they kill another player ttt_vampire_credits_starting                1       // The number of credits a vampire should start with
+2 - Revert all vampire thralls (non-prime vampires) to their original role ttt_vampire_prime_only_convert              1       // Whether only prime vampires (e.g. players who spawn as vampire originally) are allowed to convert other players ttt_vampire_kill_credits                    1       // Whether the vampire receives credits when they kill another player ttt_vampire_loot_credits                    1       // Whether the vampire can loot credits from a dead player ttt_vampire_credits_starting                1       // The number of credits a vampire should start with

 // Quack